 Wearing a face mask and shatter-resistant swimming goggles can help protect against the virus and chemical agents.
-Bring and use hand sanitizer as disinfectant.
+Bring and use hand sanitizer containing either 70% isopropyl alcohol or 60% ethanol alcohol.
 If you’re sick, please stay home.
 Amnesty International has also provided a protest safety guide.

 How to safely vote